 Quapaw – The Quapaw people are a Siouan tribe, closely related to the Kanza, Omaha, Osage, and Ponca.
 Their name translates to “Downstream People,” so-called from a tradition that they went down the Missouri River while the rest of the Sioux went upriver.

 Quileute – A Chimakuan tribe who lived on the coast of Washington.
 There was formerly an eastern division of the family, the Chimakum, who occupied the territory between Hood’s Canal and Port Townsend, which is now extinct.
 In customs, the Quileute resembled the Makah and Nootka; all were whalers.
 The language is now severely endangered.
 It is spoken by a few people south of the Makah on the western coast of the Olympic Peninsula south of Cape Flattery.

 Rappahannock – In 1607, the Rappahannock were the dominant tribe of the Rappahannock River valley, maintaining thirteen villages along the north and south banks of the river that bears their name.
-The Rappahannock People first met Captain John Smith at their capital town “Topahanocke” on the banks of the river bearing their name, in December 1607.
-In an effort to solidify their tribal government in order to fight the state for their recognition, the Rappahannock incorporated in 1921.
+The Rappahannock People first met Captain John Smith at their capital town, “Topahanocke” on the river banks bearing their name in December 1607.
+To solidify their tribal government to fight the state for their recognition, the Rappahannock incorporated in 1921.
 In 1998, they elected the first woman chief to lead in Virginia since the 1700s, Chief G. Anne Richardson.
-Currently, the tribe is working on acquiring Federal Recognition, with six other Virginia tribes.
+Currently, the tribe is working on acquiring Federal Recognition with six other Virginia tribes.